vsiu-ucsc/vsiu-ucsc.github.io/_pages/about.md

 My research focuses on developing methods grounded in linear algebra to interpret and steer the internal activations of large language models (LLMs) to improve their safety and reliability, with applications to security, hallucination reduction, and adversarial robustness.

+I am always looking for collaborators or students to work with me on our projects.
+Feel free to email me regarding collaboration or, if you are a UCSC student, fill out <a href="https://docs.google.com/forms/d/e/1FAIpQLSf-KQxL_lbysozRje7Vd_AjFtJThcnGOcUIKfzaoyceinBacw/viewform">our lab intake form here</a>.

 **Research Interests**: LLM Interpretability, Alignment & Safety, Agentic AI, Adversarial Robustness